Best Colleges for Women’s Soccer

 North Carolina Tar Heels

-The Tar Heels are coached by the legendary Anson Dorrance, who has been the team’s head coach since 1979.
-The team’s current star player Emily Murphy has played in the English Women’s Super League with Chelsea and Birmingham City.
-Notable former players include Mia Hamm, one of the greatest women’s soccer players of all time; current US national team player Tobin Heath; England internationals Lucy Bronze and Alessia Russo; and current England manager Sarina Wiegman.
+This amount of success has also brought a lot of popularity and following to the team.
+The Tar Heels are currently coached by the legendary Damon Nahas, who won the national championship in his first year in charge.
+Notable former players include Mia Hamm, one of the greatest women’s soccer players of all time; US national team player Tobin Heath; England internationals Lucy Bronze and Alessia Russo; and current England manager Sarina Wiegman.

 Florida State Seminoles